Derrick Gordon: Career

+On March 3, 2025, Gordon announced his retirement from professional basketball.

 Personal life

 Gordon is from Plainfield, New Jersey.
 He has two brothers, including a twin.

 Gordon began to think he might be gay while attending middle school.
 In April 2014, Gordon came out to his family and teammates.
 He subsequently chose to come out publicly later in 2014, becoming the first openly gay men's basketball player in Division I. Gordon said "I just didn't want to hide anymore, in any way ...
 I've been waiting and watching for the last few months, wondering when a Division I player would come out, and finally I just said, 'Why not me?'"
 He further said that Jason Collins' becoming the first openly gay player in the National Basketball Association inspired him to come out.
 Gordon's family was mixed in their responses to his coming out.
 He received praise from Collins and Michael Sam, who became the first openly gay player in the National Football League.
 Students organized a rally in support of Gordon, occurring on April 16, which drew over 1,500 supporters.
 Five members of the Westboro Baptist Church were on hand to protest against Gordon.
 Later that year, he became the first openly gay player in Division I to play in a men's basketball game.
 In 2016, he became the first openly gay man to play in the March Madness tournament.
 As of 2020 he regularly uploads on his YouTube channel which as of January 2021 has amassed 3.5K subscribers and over 130,000+ total views.